-To learn about how to navigate healthcare costs, see HERE.
-To learn about how to navigate network providers, see HERE.
-For help with appeals or billing disputes, contact Cindi Gatton at (404) 687-6998 or Info@PathfinderPatientAdvocacy.com.
+To learn about how to navigate healthcare costs and network providers, see HERE.
+To learn about navigating network providers, see HERE.
+For help with appeals or billing disputes, contact (404) 687-6998 or Info@PathfinderPatientAdvocacy.com.
 This is a paid service.